|Q.||Do I need an appointment?|

 |A.||It depends on the age and environment your pet will be in.
 Younger pets need more vaccinations initially to prepare their immune systems to respond to a variety of different viruses and bacteria that could make them very sick and possibly die.
 Generally if your pet goes outdoors or has frequent contact with other pets, expect to use more vaccine options to provide complete protection.
 We tailor our vaccines to meet the individual needs of your pet.
 All pets should have current Rabies vaccine.
 If your pet does not have protection against Rabies and bites someone, the individual that is bitten can request immediate euthanasia of your pet to have it Rabies tested.
 That is sad, unfortunate situation that we try to prevent.
 We will go over the vaccines we think your pet should have based on its lifestyle and inherent risks.

-Some of the non-core vaccines that we offer are those for Lyme Disease, Corona Viral Diarrhea, Bordetella or Kennel Cough, Feline Leukemia and Leptospirosis.
+Some of the non-core vaccines that we offer are those for Lyme Disease, Leptospirosis, Bordetella (or Kennel Cough), and Feline Leukemia.

 |Q.||Do you microchip pets?|